 It’s sweet.
 It’s salty.
-It’s Puppy Chow mixed with Halloween goodies that your family will go batty for!
+It’s Puppy Chow mixed with Halloween yummies your family will go batty for!
 I’m not sure what’s the funnest part of this treat… making it or the Halloween flair that it brings to snack time!
 All the steps are easy and it’s a fun way to get your kids cookin’ in the kitchen.
 With all the shaking and squeezing and pouring, you’ll not just be concocting a delicious Halloween mix, but you’ll be having a howl-ing good time doing it!

 Now I know you’re super impressed with my little chocolate bats.
 And while I’d love to tell you that I’m nothing shy of brilliant making these little bat babies, it would be a complete lie.
 Honestly, the bats take one ingredient and only a few minutes to make.
 My mom and I whipped them up in about 5 minutes and in another 10 minutes, they were set up and ready to eat!
 Seriously, who doesn’t love a cute treat that simple?

 1 bag candy corn